-32.1 When a pupil is in the Academy on work experience, the Academy will ensure that the provider has appropriate safeguarding policies and procedures in place before the placement commences.
+32.1 When a pupil is in the school on work experience, the school will ensure that the provider has appropriate safeguarding policies and procedures in place before the placement commences.
+Where the school has pupils conduct work experience at the school, an enhanced DBS check will be obtained if the pupil is over the age of 16.